epaubert/epaubert/README.md

 # Enrique Paubert

+**Cybersecurity Researcher · Systems Programmer · Linux Enthusiast**

-I am a Cybersecurity Researcher at the University of León with a strong interest in low-level programming and embedded systems.
-My primary programming languages are C, C++, Rust, and Bash; I also use Python and am interested in learning Zig.
+I'm a Cybersecurity Researcher at the University of León, passionate about low-level programming and embedded systems.
+My main languages are C, C++, Rust, and Bash; I also use Python and am currently exploring Zig.

-My recent work has focused on Identity-Based Cryptography (IBC), Post-Quantum Cryptography (Dilithium), and Quantum Key Distribution (QKD) systems.
+My recent work focuses on Identity-Based Cryptography (IBC), Post-Quantum Cryptography, and Quantum Key Distribution (QKD) systems.

-I enjoy learning new technologies, understanding how systems operate internally, and systems engineering.
-I have extensive experience debugging with GDB.
-I am also proficient with regular expressions.
-I use neovim btw.
+I enjoy delving into new technologies, understanding how systems work under the hood, and tackling systems engineering challenges.
+I'm proficient with GDB for debugging and have extensive experience with regular expressions.
+(Also: I use neovim btw.)

-I have been a Linux user for over 10 years, distro-hopping across Debian, Arch, Fedora, openSUSE, Void, and more.
+I have been a Linux user for over 10 years, distrohopping across Debian, Arch, Fedora, openSUSE, Void, and more.

-I am always interested in acquiring new knowledge and deepening my understanding of cybersecurity and systems programming.
+I'm always eager to deepen my expertise in cybersecurity and systems programming.

 ## Tech Stack